Better to Reign in Hell...: Critical reviews

 Alexander Zalben of TV Guide wrote, "Regardless, Gotham is finally a show about a city and the people who live in it, not just a Batman origin story biding time until young Bruce Wayne puts on his costume.
 And, just as our group of misfits has it all figured out -- in the premiere, everyone seems resigned to yet another monster attack, and even know each other so well that sequences become a series of intellectual chess matches interrupted by crazy violence -- enter a new villain, who comic readers know is the spirit of order and control in Gotham City fighting back.
 A perfect foil for the beautiful disorder Gotham has become."
-Robert Yaniz, Jr. of ScreenRant wrote, "There's the matter of Bruce's mysterious doppelgänger, who was among the Indian Hill escapees and who — much like the actual Bruce — seems to have taken a liking to Selina (Camren Bicondova).
+Robert Yaniz, Jr. of Screen Rant wrote, "There's the matter of Bruce's mysterious doppelgänger, who was among the Indian Hill escapees and who — much like the actual Bruce — seems to have taken a liking to Selina (Camren Bicondova).
 For months, fans have speculated on how the character might tie to the comics, but this premiere offers little hint beyond the fact that he doesn't appear to be inherently evil thus far.
 Then again, neither did many other of Gotham's now-regular villainous figures.
 So we'll see what the future holds for emo Bruce."

 Kayti Burt of Den of Geek gave the episode a 3.5 star rating out of 5 and wrote, "Can Jim Gordon please stay a bounty hunter forever?
 This day-drinking, money-driven version of Gordon is about a hundred times more interesting than the uneven, self-righteous police officer we've had to hang out with for Gotham seasons one and two.
 This is what Gotham looks like when the burden of being the primary protagonist is alleviated from Gordon's character and, instead, he gets to be one part of a larger ensemble.
 Gotham has never felt this well-balanced, and I hope it continues..."